Car Accidents and Injuries

 Neck and Back Injuries

-The rapid deceleration caused when two cars collide can wreak havoc on the bodies of drivers and passengers.
-One of the most common injuries sustained, particularly in rear-end collisions, is whiplash.
+The rapid deceleration that occurs when two cars collide can wreak havoc on the bodies of drivers and passengers.
 The sudden and violent jerking movements can damage vertebrae, ligaments, or discs.
 Minor whiplash can simply cause neck pain and stiffness, but more severe cases can lead to longer-term effects such as blurred vision, headaches, memory problems, and depression.

 Head and Brain Injuries

-Traumatic brain injuries (TBIs) and concussions are some of the most serious and overlooked car accident injuries.
+Traumatic brain injuries (TBIs) and concussions are some of the most serious car accident injuries, and the symptoms could take days to fully manifest.
 They’re caused by the head smashing against an object like the headrest or steering wheel.
 Their short-term effects include nausea and vomiting, numbness, or blurred vision, but TBIs can cause long-term damage too such as chronic headaches, depression, behavioral changes, and seizures.
-TBI symptoms could also take days to manifest.
-So, anyone who’s had head trauma in a car accident should seek medical attention immediately to assess the damage.
-Medical treatment for brain injuries is complicated and costly, it is critical to have secure records to detail the impact of the injury on your life and wellbeing.
+Anyone who’s had head trauma in a car accident should seek medical attention immediately to assess the damage.
+Medical treatment for brain injuries is costly, and it is critical to have secure records to detail the impact of the injury on your life and wellbeing.